 Kitchens: Cabinets should be designed to allow easy access with large drawers and base cabinets with roll-outs and lazy-Susans.
 Select pull-down shelving and place the upper wall cabinetry three inches lower than conventional height when possible.
 Use solid surface materials for the countertops with carrying heights.
 There should be 42” between counters.
 Faucets are the easiest to maneuver when they have leaver handles and pull-outs.
 Thermostatic or anti-scald controls are useful features.
 Lower appliances like the microwave and raise the dishwasher and be sure that buttons are easy to read and push.

 Bathrooms: It is important to eliminate any thresholds and shower curtains and to add texture to benches to prevent falls.

-Electrical, Lighting, Safety and Security: Light switches (Rocker or touch light switches), thermostats and other environmental controls are placed in accessible locations no higher than 48 inches from the floor.
+Electrical, Lighting, Safety, and Security: Light switches (Rocker or touch light switches), thermostats, and other environmental controls are placed in accessible locations no higher than 48 inches from the floor.
 There needs to be a clear access space of 30 inches by 48 inches in front of switches and controls.
-Easy-to-see and read thermostats and pre-programmed thermostats with electrical outlets 15 inches on center from the floor are important.
+Easy-to-see and read thermostats and pre-programmed thermostats with electrical outlets 15 inches in the center from the floor are important.
 Install a high-tech security/intercom system that can be monitored, with the heating, air conditioning, and lighting, from any TV in the house.
-Security with a direct wired to police, fire, and a flashing porch light or 911 switch.
+Security with a direct wire to police, fire, and a flashing porch light or 911 switch.
 Add an audible and visual strobe light system to indicate when the doorbell, telephone or smoke, or CO2 detectors have been activated.